Diabetes - type 1

 Severely low blood glucose levels can cause neurologic symptoms, such as:

 - In rare and worst cases, coma, seizure, and death

 [For information on preventing hypoglycemia or managing an attack, see the Home Management section of this report.]

 Heart Disease and Stroke

-People with diabetes are more likely than non-diabetics to have heart problems, and to die from cardiovascular complications, including heart attack and stroke.
+People with diabetes are more likely than people who do not have diabetes to die from cardiovascular complications, including heart attack and stroke.
 Diabetes affects the heart in many ways: